dgerosa/CV/_group.md

 - **Arianna Renzini**.
 Milano-Bicocca, 2023–2025.
 Marie Skłodowska-Curie Fellow.
 Then technical staff at ETH, Zurich.
 - **Swetha Baghwat**.
 Birmingham, 2022–2025.
 Stephen Hawking Fellow.
-- **Costantino Pacilio**.
-Milano-Bicocca, 2022–2025.
-Supported by the ERC.
-Then permanent researcher at INFN, Rome (Italy).
 - **Michele Mancarella**.
 Milano-Bicocca, 2022–2024.
 Supported by the ERC.
 Then faculty at the University of Aix-Marseille (France).
 - **Nathan Steinle**.
 Birmingham, 2021–2023.
 Supported by the Leverhulme Trust.
 Then postdoc at the University of Manitoba, Winnipeg (Canada).
 - **Nicola Giacobbo**.
 Birmingham, 2020–2021.
 Supported by the Leverhulme Trust.
 Then software developer at IRS Srl (Italy).